lmu-cmsi486-fall2020/assignments/netflix-prize-graph-example/README.md

 To help you with your own logical schema, Neo4j provides [a detailed modeling guide](https://neo4j.com/developer/data-modeling/), including [specific suggested conversions when coming from a relational model](https://neo4j.com/developer/relational-to-graph-modeling/).
 Use these pages to help you make design decisions about your own dataset’s schema as well as for examples on appropriate notation.

 ## Feed the ’Neo
-Similarly to document-centric databases, graph-centric databases do not need a schema up-front: you can start creating nodes and relationships on the spot.
+Similarly to document-centric databases, graph databases do not need a schema up-front: you can start creating nodes and relationships on the spot.
 Unlike the document-centric databases that we’ve seen and more like relational databases, Neo4j has an actual query language called Cypher which, like SQL, has both DML (data manipulation) and DDL (data definition) capabilities.

 In Node4j, instantiating ad hoc nodes and edges involves the Cypher [CREATE](https://neo4j.com/developer/cypher/updating/#_inserting_data_with_cypher) statement.
 If you create nodes or edges with new labels, that’s equivalent to defining a new type of node or relationship (since the label acts very much like a “type”).
 Deleting a “type” is pretty much deleting all nodes or edges with a given label, via Cypher’s [DELETE](https://neo4j.com/developer/cypher/updating/#cypher-delete) statement.